MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Content.md

 ### -Raw

 Ignores newline characters and returns the entire contents of a file in one string with the newlines preserved.
 By default, newline characters in a file are used as delimiters to separate the input into an array of strings.

-`-Raw` is a dynamic parameter that the FileSystem provider adds to the `Get-Content` cmdlet.
-This parameter works only in file system drives.
+`-Raw` is a dynamic parameter that the FileSystem provider adds to the `Get-Content` cmdlet This parameter works only in file system drives.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter